The Program

 Volunteer non-profit organization

-We are part of a non-profit organization.
+We are a non-profit organization.
 All members of the MACC are volunteers.
-For the Boyne races, all race work (other than making snow, grooming the hill, and running the lifts) is done by the racers.
+All race work (other than making snow, grooming the hill, and running the lifts) is done by the racers.
 In this program, you have to work on someone else's race each weekend in which you participate.
 For example, you might race at 10:00 a.m. on Saturday and 12:30 on Sunday.
 You have to sign up to work on a race at a different time (say, 12:30 Saturday).
 Most jobs take about an hour.
 Although running the races ourselves keeps the cost down, the real reason is that we have full control over the quality.
-(One exception: when we race at Searchmont, The Ski Runners (a local racing club) run the races for us.)

 The Races